ThePurpleWiz/IGVC_Task_Submission/README.md

 # IGVC_Task_Submission
+Q1) Solution in pathfinding.c
-Q1) Solved using modified A*.
+Solved using modified A*.
 Set nodes to include the entire state (position, speed and heading) instead of just position and search the entire phase space for solutions.
 To form a complete loop, the program makes checkpoints at the 4 corners and pathfinds to the checkpoints at turning speed.

 Possible improvements:
 1. Improve heuristic to penalise high speed near goal